Minnesota Campaign Speech Limits

 Regulation Dishes Out First Amendment Rights on a First-Come, First-Served Basis

 The government could not pass a law saying that only the first 12 people to vote in an election get to vote for every office, or that only the first 12 people who arrive at church get to stay for the entire sermon.
-But that is exactly what Minnesota law does when it comes to contributions for state political candidates.
+But that is exactly what Minnesota law did when it comes to contributions for state political candidates.

 Contributing to candidates for political office is a well-recognized First Amendment right and a right that the Supreme Court reaffirmed in the recent McCutcheon v.
 FEC (2014) decision.
 That right is not dished out on a first-come, first-served basis.
-Minnesota’s arbitrary system, called the “special sources limit,” violates the free speech rights of both donors and candidates.
+Minnesota’s arbitrary system, called the “special sources limit,” violated the free speech rights of both donors and candidates.